darwaishx/rekognition-sqs/README.md

 #### Testing the application
 1. Post an image of your favorite celebrity with some text in the image, to the S3 bucket created in Step 4 as part of application deployment above.
 2. Post the image file name to the SQS queue created in Step 4 above.
-3. The Lambda execution should take about 20-30 seconds.
-Observe the results of the execution in the DynamoDB table.
+3. In few seconds you should see information about detected objects, scene, celebrities, content moderation and text in the DynamoDB table.